 This is where we have a hard time understanding that we can have more than one friend, but our friends can also have other friends.
 Often, she has come home from school crying that someone won’t play with her.

-After getting to the bottom of it, most times, it’s because someone else was also playing with them, and she didn’t have the friend to herself.
+After getting to the bottom of it, most times, it’s because someone else was also playing with them, and she didn’t have a friend to herself.

 Inconsistent Eye Contact